Keamogetsw3/alx-higher_level_programming/0x0D-SQL_introduction/README.md

    -  SQL queries also allows users to retrieve data from databases using only a few lines of code.
    -  Given this relationship, it’s easy to see why relational databases are also referred to as “SQL databases” at times.

+### MySQL
 - What MySQL is.
+   - MySQL is an open source relational database management system (RDBMS) that's used to store and manage data
 - How to create a database in MySQL.
 - The meanings of DDL and DML.
 - Some of The Most Important SQL Commands